• Behavior

 SOURCES:

-• Terri Mortensen, former Child and Family program manager, Faulk Center for Counseling
+• Terri Mortensen, a clinical psychologist in South Florida and former Child and Family program manager, Faulk Center for Counseling

 • Deborah Newell, Triple P program director, Community Partners of South Florida